 As Bali is synonymous with surfing, you have to give it a go.
 Even if you’ve never tried it before, consider taking surfing lessons in Bali.
 Bali really is a surfer’s paradise.
 Everywhere you go on the island, you’ll see people taking to the water and elegantly (or not so elegantly!) riding those waves without a care in the world.

 As there are so many great beaches and surf spots in Bali, there are waves that cater to all levels.
-As such, it doesn’t matter whether you’re an experienced pro or someone who’s always felt like giving it a go but hasn’t got around to it yet.
+As such, it doesn’t matter whether you’re an experienced pro or someone who’s always felt like giving it a go but hasn’t gotten around to it yet.

-There is a large surf culture in Bali, and it is very easy to take a surfing lesson.
+Bali has a large surf culture, and it is very easy to take a surfing lesson.
 With an instructor on hand, it is much easier to learn the basics and take to your first swell!
 Kuta Beach is probably the best place to learn to surf in Bali if you are a beginner just starting on your surf journey.
 This is because there is a sand bar just in front of the beach, which means the waves are quite small and manageable.

 If you’re already quite a confident surfer, then you have slightly more options available to you.
 Dreamland Beach or Balangan Beach may offer up a bit more of a challenge.
-The waves are somewhat larger at these beaches, and as such, are a bit too advanced for a beginner to try out.
+The waves are somewhat larger at these beaches and are a bit too advanced for a beginner to try out.
 They are, therefore, ideally suited to intermediate surfers, and the setting, as always on Bali, is absolutely stunning!

 Now, if you’re an advanced surfer, Bali is certainly going to be a treat for you!
 While there are lots of world-class surf spots for you to head to, the two you can’t miss out on are Padang Padang and Uluwatu.
 One of the most famous waves in the world, the former is a must-do for any surfer.
 At Uluwatu, you’ll find four different types of waves to ride, each more exhilarating than the last.